-- d. a general explanation or description of something - e. the process of making something in large quantities - f. a list of issues to be acted upon - 1.
+- f. a list of issues to be acted upon - 1.
 The company president was grateful to all his employees for working hard. - 2.
 All committee members were present during the meeting.
 Their presence made the activity successful. - 3.
-One thing on the agenda that was discussed in the meeting was employee's attendance. - 4.
+One of the agenda discussed in the meeting was employee's attendance. - 4.
 The factory had to make a new system to increase production. - 5.
 The manager asked the secretary to make the outline of the report short and complete. - 6.
-A lot of the employees made suggestions to change the old computers.
+A lot of the employees make suggestions to change the old computers.

-Jason : Good afternoon everyone!
+Good afternoon everyone!
 I'm grateful for your presence today but I'm afraid we're already running behind schedule.
 So, do you mind if we start right away?
-Let's stick to the agenda as best as we can.
+Let's keep to the agenda as closely as possible.
 Agreed?
 Okay.
 Jake, can you give the outline of the production schedule for this month?
-Could you give it in 15minutes?
+Could you give it for 15minutes?

-Jake: Thanks, Jason.
+Jake : Thanks, Jason.
 I don't think I'll need that long.